jake-abed/portfolio-blog/src/pages/blogs/odin-rotlang.md

 ## Enter Odin

-Okay, truthfully...
-I just wanted to try Odin.
+Okay, truthfully... there's no super clear reason I went with Odin; I just wanted to try Odin.
 The C with bits of Pascal & Go sprinkled in really just made sense to me.

 So I thought, hey, I can just knock out a lexer and spit out some tokens really easily, right?
 No need to build the whole thing, but tokenization is a good step to get to for defining language syntax.

-## Just Put The Fries In The Bag Bro...
+## Just Put The Fries In The Bag, Bro...

-Okay, heres the main file feature a snippet of code:
+Okay, heres the main file of the program feature a snippet of code:

 ```zig
 main :: proc() {